Matteodigg/iEVA/README.md

     chr9	137688780	.
 GCCTGTCCCCTCCAAAACCCA	G	.	.
 AC=3;AF=0.75;AN=4;DP=226;SR=0;SRL=.;SRU=.;RM=0	GT:AD:DP:GQ	0/1:37,47:84:99	1/1:2,39:41:78
     chr18	28669664	.
 CTTAA	C	.	.
 AC=1;AF=0.25;AN=4;DP=84;SR=0;SRL=.;SRU=.;RM=0	GT:AD:DP:GQ	0/0:45,0:45:99	0/1:13,22:35:99

-You can observe that two variants have been found to be in a repeated sequence: a simple repeated sequence (:class:`SR=1` composed by TA nucleotides repetitions for a total lenght :class:`SRL=22`) and a homopolymer sequence (:class:`SR=2` of nucleotide T with total length :class:`SRL=16`), respectively.
+You can observe that two variants have been found to be in a repeated sequence: a simple repeated sequence (`SR=1` composed by TA nucleotides repetitions for a total lenght `SRL=22`) and a homopolymer sequence (`SR=2` of nucleotide T with total length `SRL=16`), respectively.

 Try to add other information about sequence nucleotide composition using *Pseudo Nucleotide Composition*, *GC* content and reporting *variant class*.
-Use as input the previous annotated output :file:`iEVA-Test.vcf` by simply adding requested arguments:
+Use as input the previous annotated output `iEVA-Test.vcf` by simply adding requested arguments:

     $ iEVA -v -I Test-norm.vcf -O iEVA-Test.vcf -Ref ucsc.hg19.fasta -SR -SRL -RM -PNC -GC -WS 300 -VC

-Alternatively, you can use as input the previous annotated output :file:`iEVA-Test.vcf` by simply adding requested arguments as follow:
+Alternatively, you can use as input the previous annotated output `iEVA-Test.vcf` by simply adding requested arguments as follow:

     $ iEVA -v -I iEVA-Test.vcf -O iEVA-Test-PNC-GC-VC.vcf -Ref ucsc.hg19.fasta -PNC -GC -WS 300 -VC